Seibu 001 series: History

 Seven sets were ordered as a replacement for the New Red Arrow EMUs.
 The first set was presented to reporters at Kotesashi depot on 14 February 2019.
 The 001 series entered revenue service on 16 March 2019.

 In 2020, the train type received the Blue Ribbon Award.

+Vies

 On 21 October 2025, Seibu announced its plans to procure a restaurant train based on the 001 series.
 The new train will be composed of four cars.
-It is planned to enter service in March 2028 on various Seibu lines including the Ikebukuro Line, Shinjuku Line, and Chichibu Line.
+It is planned to enter service in March 2028 on various Seibu lines including the Ikebukuro Line, Shinjuku Line, and Chichibu Line and to serve as a successor for the Fifty-two Seats of Happiness trainset.

+In March 2026, Seibu announced that the restaurant train would be branded Fine Dining Train "vies".